embedly/embedly-docs/tutorials/findpit.rst

     "hats twitpic OR yfrog OR flic.kr OR lockerz.com OR twitgoo OR post.ly OR tumblr.com OR moby.to OR imgur filter:links"

-You will notice that there are only 9 providers, yes, we can do more, but Twitter only lets our query be 140 characters long, so we leave out Photobucket, Phodriod, and a few others with long urls.
+You will notice that there are only 9 providers.
+Yes, we can do more, but Twitter only lets our query be 140 characters long.
+So, we leave out Photobucket, Phodriod, and a few others with long urls.
 To actually make the call we use jQuery's $.ajax method::